-II.
 SYMPLECTIC INTEGRATOR

 Here we remind some basic facts about symplectic integrators and the particular implementation for our case.
-For further details, its derivation, we refer for example to [36], especially for the 4th order variant.
+For further details, its derivation, we refer for example to [36,37,38], especially for the 4th order variant [36].
+These kind of methods are also known as splitting methods [37,38].

-A. General method
+General method

-Let A and B two non-commuting operators of a general Lie algebra for which it is possible to compute exactly and efficiently (by some exact numerical/analytical method) $\exp(tA)$ and $\exp(tB)$ individually and for arbitrary values of t (or more precisely these operators applied to some given vector of function) while the numerical problem to compute $\exp[t(A+B)]$ is very difficult (very inefficient) or even impossible (as far as an exact method is concerned).
+Let A and B be two non-commuting operators of a general Lie algebra for which it is possible to compute exactly and efficiently (by some exact numerical/analytical method) $\exp(tA)$ and $\exp(tB)$ individually and for arbitrary values of t (or more precisely these operators applied to some given vector or function) while the numerical problem to compute $\exp[t(A+B)]$ is very difficult (very inefficient) or even impossible (as far as an exact method is concerned).